Pupil Premium Strategy Statement – Brookfield Community School

 Sustained pastoral provision and welfare support for disadvantaged pupils.

-Post-pandemic, we have seen an increase in the need for welfare support for many of our pupils, but particularly our most vulnerable and disadvantaged pupils.
+With the rising cost of living and other challenges, we have seen an increase in the need for welfare support for many of our pupils, but particularly our most vulnerable and disadvantaged pupils.

 3

-Develop a robust programme of support for students who are young carers.
+Continue to develop robust programme of support for students who are young carers.
 A member of the disadvantaged team will oversee this area and will ensure that these students are identified, and that appropriate support is provided during their time at Brookfield.

 The All-Party Parliamentary Group for Young Carers has cautioned that many students who are young carers were not being identified at school, leading to inconsistent support and decreased academic outcomes.